Northern California Celtic Societies

 Last but not least, a major Celtic music festival with a lot of additional entertainment, including Irish dancing, demonstrations of Scottish competitive activities (don’t stand too close to either the weight for distance throw or the caber toss!), and historical re-enactments/demonstrations, is the KVMR Celtic Festival at the Nevada County fairgrounds at Grass Valley the first weekend in October.
 This event has six stages of music, and additional smaller venues as well, jousting, shopping galore.
 It’s a beautiful site, generally wonderful weather, a heckuva bargain for the admission fee, and a lot of fun!

-In later newsletters we're going to cover, separately, each of the major organizations and their major activities/events in greater detail with comments from officers for your benefit.
-There are lots of friendly and fun-loving people in all of them and they do a lot of good.
+There are lots of friendly and fun-loving people in all of these and they do a lot of good.